edmundmiller/nf-sqldb/README.md

 `sql.db.'<DB-NAME>'.password`
 : The database connection password.

+For information on using secrets with database credentials, see [docs/secrets.md](docs/secrets.md).

 ## Dataflow Operators

 This plugin provides the following dataflow operators for querying from and inserting into database tables.